Mahmoud-Hanyy/WindyX/README.md

   - [x] Make a login page, after the user logs in, he could see the homepage, otherwise he must login first.
   - [x] Make a stunning eye-catching design.
+  - [x] User is able to change weather units (Fahrenheit to Celsius and vice versa).

 ## Installation Instructions
 To get started with WindyX, follow these steps: